SecuritySilverbacks/SAP-AttackSurfaceDiscovery/HOW_TO.md

 > $ nmap -sV -R -p 40080 -Pn <target>

 ### SAP Message Server Internal Port

+SAP Message Server Internal Port provides cluster management services between the application servers of an SAP system cluster.
+When exposed to malicious actors it can be [misused](https://github.com/gelim/sap_ms) to bypass protection configurations of the SAP RFC Gateway to allow full system compromise even when the gateway is properly configured.

 |Port | Used Tools| Additional Notes|
 |:--------|:------------|:----------------|